 The price of our ordinary shares is quoted in Australian dollars and the price of our ADSs is quoted in U.S. dollars.
 Movements in the Australian dollar/U.S. dollar exchange rate may adversely affect the U.S. dollar price of our ADSs and the U.S. dollar equivalent of the price of our ordinary shares.
-In the last two years, the Australian dollar has as a general trend appreciated against the U.S. dollar.
-Any continuation of this trend may positively affect the U.S. dollar price of our ADSs and the U.S. dollar equivalent of the price of our ordinary shares, even if the price of our ordinary shares in Australian dollars increases or remains unchanged.
-However, this trend may not continue and may be reversed.
-If the Australian dollar weakens against the U.S. dollar, the U.S. dollar price of the ADSs could decline, even if the price of our ordinary shares in Australian dollars increases or remains unchanged.
+The exchange rates between the Australian dollar and the U.S. dollar have fluctuated.
+If the value of the Australian dollar appreciates against the U.S. dollar, this may positively affect the U.S. dollar price of our ADSs and the U.S. dollar equivalent of the price of our ordinary shares, even if the price of our ordinary shares in Australian dollars increases or remains unchanged.
+However, if the Australian dollar weakens against the U.S. dollar, the U.S. dollar price of the ADSs could decline, even if the price of our ordinary shares in Australian dollars increases or remains unchanged.
 If dividends are payable, we will likely calculate and pay any cash dividends in Australian dollars and, as a result, exchange rate movements will affect the U.S. dollar amount of any dividends holders of our ADSs will receive from the depositary (as defined below in "Description of American Depositary Shares").
 As previously noted, in the last two years, the Australian dollar has as a general trend appreciated against the U.S. dollar.
 Any continuation of this trend may positively affect the U.S. dollar value of our dividends.
 However, this trend may not continue and may be reversed.
 A reversal of this trend may result in a decrease in the U.S. dollar value of our dividends.
 The potential impact that currency fluctuations may have on our earnings is set out in the risk factor "Risks Related to Our Business - Currency fluctuations may expose us to increased costs and revenue decreases."